Wow, we have suddenly adhered well to the measures! If the British variant were to prevail, we would now be at 170,000 infections per day, remember?

 Van Dissel said that at least a month ago in the AD.
 Dennis Zeilstra calls that a factor of 10 too high on Twitter.
 It is now even a factor of 40 too high.

 A few days ago I posted a table about those rattling predictions ( also on FB ).
-Probably too straightforward and simple, but unambiguous.
+Definitely too straightforward and simple, but unambiguous.
 The 'starting point' of the model mentioned in the AD is week 3 in my table.
 A good month later you are indeed at 170,000.
-However, the number of infections is now about 4000, not 170,000.
+However, the number of infections is now approximately 4,000, not 170,000.

-The trend remains slightly downward and no matter what van Dissel tries, he cannot get it up.
-That can only be because we have followed the rules better than expected.
+The trend remains slightly downwards and no matter what Van Dissel tries, he cannot get it up.
+This can only be because we have adhered to the rules better than expected.
 Of course, it never indicates incoherent calculations by the RIVM...
 J

-Jaap can be as happy as he is with the 'outcome' of a 'model' - the more threatening the more cautious - but if he does not check whether the calculations do not produce a grab bag of contradictions, he drives himself and others crazy and loses all credibility – or has already lost it for many.
+Jaap can be very happy with the 'outcome' of a 'model' - the more threatening, the more cautious - but if he does not check whether the calculations do not result in a grab bag of contradictions, he will drive himself and others crazy and lose all credibility - or has already lost it for many.

 The starting point of the model is January 8 with 10,000 per day.
 However, there were 7,500 on January 8 (so why 10,000?).

 The historical overview of the 'infections' (now: 'positive tests'!) has disappeared from the RIVM site.
-No chocolate to be made of course.
+Can't be made into chocolate of course.
 At least they now report percentage of positive tests and total number of tests.

 Looking back at the figures can still be done on e.g. bddataplan.nl (scroll down)